 Program Development Grant

-The purpose of these grants is to support the development, by UC faculty, of new study abroad opportunities for UC students.
+The purpose of these grants is to support the development, by UC faculty, to "re-start" faculty-led study abroad opportunities for UC students.

-These awards are to be used for on-site program development travel during the spring and summer of 2020 and will support the creation of new UC faculty-led study abroad programs to be offered during the 2020-2021 academic year.
+These awards are to be used for on-site program development travel during the spring and summer of 2022 and will support the offering of UC faculty-led study abroad programs during 2022-2023 or 2023-2024.

-Grant funding limits the funds for travel to develop new UC-administered faculty-led education abroad programs for students.
-Funding would be used to visit the site of the proposed program, set up student housing, develop local contacts, and make other arrangements necessary to implement such a program.
+Funding will be used to visit the site of the proposed program, set up student housing, develop local contacts, and make other arrangements necessary to implement such a program.

 The following requests will not be considered: